 1. Attach barrel end (A) of shift cylinder to bracket on hitch.
 Attach rod end (B) to bracket on frame tube.
-Secure pins with cotter pins.
+Secure pins with cotter pins (installed below brackets).

-NOTE: It may be necessary to loosen a fitting to allow extension of cylinder rod.
+NOTE: It may be necessary to loosen a hose fitting to allow extension of cylinder rod.
+Be sure to retighten fitting after cylinder installation.